Xyvir/iex.run/.github/readme.md

    >Workarounds:
     Use 'curl iex.run | cmd' to install the stub script first then 'iex.run sciptname' to download and run the script.

 - stub helper script can only be used programatically inside .ps1 files and not batch files.
+- iex.run assumes HTTPS is not enforced in Github Pages to require fewer keystrokes; it will not work if Github Pages works.

 ## todo: